jackweaver1982/Blackout/BlackoutGMGuide/start.md

 # Blackout GM Guide

+## Preface

+This GM Guide was written for version 1.0 of Blackout.
+Since then, the game has been revised.
+I have tried to keep the flowchart and the game tree part of this guide (see below) updated whenever narrative changes were made to the story.
+But I cannot guarantee everything in this guide is consistent with the current version of Blackout.
+For a complete list of changes since version 1.0, see the <a href="../changeLog.html" target="_blank">change log</a>.

 ## What is this?

 Blackout is a choice-based work of interactive fiction.
 The mechanics which underlie it are based on a tabletop RPG system called *Powered by the Apocalypse* (PbtA).
 This guide is an outline to the game which, ideally, will be understandable to anyone who has played a PbtA game, such as Dungeon World or Simple World.